 While the issue was unfortunate the Xperia S continued to sell well, so we doubt it's something Sony's dwelled on.

 5. PlayBook's problematic operating system

 It's one problem after another for BlackBerry.
-Not only has the company had problems with its Bold 9900 and Bold 9930 handsets (not to mention signal outages and ongoing financial issues), but it also found that around 1000 of its PlayBook tablets shipped with an OS build which was unable to properly load software upon initial setup, rendering them useless.
+Not only did the company had problems with its Bold 9900 and Bold 9930 handsets (not to mention signal outages and ongoing financial issues), but it also found that around 1,000 of its PlayBook tablets shipped with an OS build which was unable to properly load software upon initial setup, rendering them useless.

-RIM, as the company was then called, responded in the manner you'd expect, stating that it's working to replace affected devices and that anyone experiencing problems should contact RIM for assistance.
+RIM, as the company was then called, responded in the manner you'd expect, stating that it was working to replace affected devices and that anyone experiencing problems should contact RIM for assistance.

 Still, it's a happier ending for BlackBerry's little tablet that could, as during Christmas 2012 it was one of the most popular tablets available, shifting 160,000 units.
 Then again, there weren't that many tablets available...

 - After a phone that works?
 You could do worse than checking out our list of the top 20 smartphones available.